sidkshatriya/rd/README.md

 The Record & Debug Tool (`rd`) is a Rust language port of the [rr-debugger/rr](https://github.com/rr-debugger/rr) debugger.

-With `rd` you can _record_ linux program executions.
+With `rd` you can _record_ Linux program executions.
 Subsequently you can replay these executions back exactly and _debug_ them in the gdb front-end.
 If you know how to use `rr` then you already know how to use `rd`.

 Why is it a good idea to port `rr` to Rust?
 See [below](https://github.com/sidkshatriya/rd#why-implement-in-rust).